TOUR Info Index HOME ©2001UnimaxNYC

 specifically made to protect the worker from contamination.

-Cleaning contaminated tools is not a reasonable activity for tattoo and piercing shops.
+Cleaning contaminated tools is not a reasonable activity for a retail shop.

 The room itself would be prohibitive to construct to meet standards of safety.